 You can contact the responsible data protection officer at:

-Data Protection Officer of Novalnet AG
+Data Protection Officer of Novalnet

 Which data are being processed and from which sources the data is collected?